icecream126/2023_2_dm_final/README.md

 ## Data preprocess
-After we obtained author and paper data, we made a single author node data by joining a *paper_id* column.
-Also there was a data imbalancing problem in the original dataset.
-As a target affiliation label, we used 5-top company affiliations(Google, Microsoft, DeepMind, Facebook, and Amazon) and 5-top academy affiliations(MIT, Stanford Univ, Tsinghua Univ, Carnegie Mellon Univ, and Peking Univ), 10 affiliations in total.
+We started by combining author and paper information, linking them together with a paper_id column to create a single dataset for each author.

+We picked the most common words from abstracts, focusing on the top-n (n={300, 500, 1000}) words.
+For each record, we counted how many of these top words it had.
+If a word was found, we marked it as 1, and if it wasn't, we marked it as 0.
+This gave us a set of binary values (1s and 0s) for each record, which we used as our main features.
+In simple terms, our features were based on the words used in the abstracts.

+We also noticed that the original dataset was unbalanced in terms of affiliations.
+To deal with this, we chose the five most common company affiliations (Google, Microsoft, DeepMind, Facebook, and Amazon) and the five most common university affiliations (MIT, Stanford University, Tsinghua University, Carnegie Mellon University, and Peking University), making a total of 10 affiliations for our analysis.
 <p align="center">
     <img src="./figs/affiliation.png" alt="drawing" width="600"/>
 </p>